Detroit Water Quality at a Glance

 PFAS “Forever Chemicals”

-Health Effects: Linked to cancer, liver damage, decreased fertility, increased cholesterol, immune system effects
+Health Effects: Linked to increased cancer risk, liver damage, decreased fertility, elevated cholesterol, and immune system suppression; classified as persistent bioaccumulative pollutants with no safe breakdown pathway in the environment

 Please read – our information